slaclab/k2eg/README.md

   --storage-path arg (=/workspace/k2eg.sqlite)
-                                        The path where the storage files are saved
+                                        The path where the storage files are saved --metric-enable arg (=0)              Enable metric management --metric-server-http-port arg (=8080) The port used for publish the http metric server
 ```

 There are two ohter different way to configure the application other to the common command line option and are: